 Today, manufacturers have the opportunity to see how effective scheduling can positively impact operational goals.
 This visibility can ensure they get the right people in the right job at the right time, minimize production time and costs, maximize efficiency of the operation, and build a more engaged workforce.

-What Challenges Do Manufacturers Face When Scheduling Their Workforce?
+What Challenges Do Manufacturers Face With Employee Scheduling?

 - An evolving workforce: Today’s manufacturing workforce is made up of five generations – from Boomers to Gen Z. Each have differing motivations in the workplace, and more senior employees likely have priority over requesting PTO and vacation time, adding complexity to scheduling.
 The majority of the workforce, upwards of 80%, is also hourly, leaving substantial room for error if antiquated scheduling practices are used.
 Another challenge is the impending Silver Tsunami of Baby Boomer retirements accompanied by a growing skills gap.
 More than 2.7 million retirements coupled with 3.4 million manufacturing jobs being generated over the next ten years leaves a projected 2.4 million jobs unfilled by 2024.